yogsototh/yblog/Scratch/fr/blog/Rational-Web-Framework-Choice.md

 [RedMonk Programming Language Rankings (January 2013)][redmonk] provide an apparent good measure of popularity.
 While not perfect the current measure feel mostly right.
-They create an image using stack overflow and github datas.
+They create an image using stack overflow and github data.
 Vertical correspond to the number of questions on stackoverflow.
 Horizontal correspond to the number of projects on github.

 If you look at the image, your eye can see about four clusters.
-The 1st cluster correspond to mainstream languages:
+The 1ﬆ cluster correspond to mainstream languages:

 blogfigure("mainstreamlanguages.png","Mainstream Languages Cluster from [RedMonk][redmonk]")

-Javascript, Java, PHP, Python, Ruby, `C#`, `C++`, `C`, Objective-C, Perl, Shell

-Most developper know at least one of these language.
+Most developer know at least one of these language.

 The second cluster is quite bigger.
 It seems to correspond to languages with a solid community behind them.